-City and county jails in the US held 738,400 people at on June 29, 2018. ("Rates are based on the number of inmates held on the last weekday in June.")
+City and county jails in the US held 734,500 people at on June 28, 2019. ("Rates are based on the number of inmates held on the last weekday in June.")
 Note: the jail population figure is only a one-day snapshot.
 There were a total of 10,300,000 admissions to jails in the US throughout calendar year 2019.

 Racial demographics were as follows: